ricc2 is a module for the calculation of excitation energies and response

 All calculations employ the resolution-of-the-identity (RI) approximation for

-the electron repulsion integrals used in the correlation treatment
+the electron repulsion integrals needed for the correlation treatment and

 and the description of excitation processes.